Skip to main content

 What should my company do if it can’t apply the Code’s 10 Principles in full?

-The QCA Code offers a flexible approach to corporate governance, meaning that where a company chooses not to apply, or is unable to apply, a particular Principle (or Principles) it can provide an explanation for not doing so.
-Companies are encouraged to explain why certain arrangements are more appropriate for their own individual circumstances.
+The QCA Code offers a flexible approach to corporate governance, meaning that where a company chooses not to apply, or is unable to apply, a particular Principle it can provide an explanation for not doing so.
+Many companies take advantage of this flexibility.

 Where should my company place its QCA Code disclosures?